Paraquat Herbicide MDL Created by JPML; Cases Sent to Illinois

 June 7, 2021

-In the June 7 order, the JPML appointed Judge Nancy Rosenstengel of the U.S. District Court for the Southern District of Illinois to oversee the coordinated docket.
+In the June 7 order, the JPML appointed Hon.
+Nancy J. Rosenstengel of the U.S. District Court for the Southern District of Illinois to oversee the coordinated docket.

-In an April 7 petition, a plaintiff with claims pending against Syngenta Crop Protection LLC, Syngenta AG, and Chevron U.S.A. asked the JPML to create a multidistrict litigation docket for the growing number …
+“After considering the argument of counsel,” the JPML wrote, “we find that centralization of these actions in the Southern District of Illinois will serve the convenience of the parties and witnesses and …

 UPCOMING CONFERENCES